BonfantiStefano/ANNDL_Image_Classification/README.md

 **Evaluation**: The metric used to evaluate models is the Accuracy.

-Collaborators: Baratto Marco, Bonfanti Stefano, Nicolò Maria Rizzi, Giacomo Savazzi.
+Collaborators: Baratto Marco, Bonfanti Stefano, Niccolò Maria Rizzi, Giacomo Savazzi.